2021-Spring-Cohort/module-3-mastery-blog-exercise/README.md

 ## The Required Tasks:
 1. Add a hashtag system to our posts.
 The hashtag should be connected to the posts in a way that a post can have different hashtags and a hashtag can be associated with different posts.
+(See #2)
 2. Create a Hashtag POJO and provide the correct JPA entity mapping for it and the POSTS
 3. Create a single-hashtag-template.html file that uses the same style.css file as the other templates and has a similar style to the other pages.
 This page should display the posts associated with it's specfic hashtag and provide links to those posts.
 4. Create a all-hashtags-template.html file that uses the same style.css file as the other templates and has a similar style to the other pages.
 This page should display all hashtags in the application and provide links to those individual hashtags.